 World’s Best Workforce Summary Due

-Under Minnesota Statutes, section 120B.11, school districts are to develop a World’s Best Workforce (WBWF) Annual Report and report summary for the 2013-14 school year.
+Under Minnesota Statutes, section 120B.11, school districts are to develop a World’s Best Workforce (WBWF) Annual Report and report summary for each school year.
 This summary should document the WBWF student achievement goals that were established last year, the strategies and initiatives that the district engaged in to meet the goals, and the subsequent progress made on those goals by the end of the school year.
 Districts will post their reports on the district website, and submit the summary report to MDE each year.

 What is the World’s Best Workforce?